 If you believe there is a gap in our learning materials, please discuss it with your trainer or leave feedback in the feedback forms we provide regularly throughout your training.

 There you have it, 10 of the most common questions from training and assessment students.

 Don’t worry if your concern wasn’t included.
-You can ask us more questions yourself by heading to the Cert IV TAE course page and signing up for an info pack.
+You can ask us more questions yourself!
+Head to the Cert IV TAE course page and sign up for an info pack.